sinajet/nx_mtp_sender/README.md

       Please use .upload and .download
     * get_properties now returns the modification time and not creation time
     * Corrected calculation of filetime in win_access
-    * Added support for KDE (see README)
+    * Added support for KDE
 * 1.3.0
     * Eleminated the need for a programm restart after first use of the comtypes library and modifying the generated wpd access files.
-      This requires that you use comtypes 1.4.10 or newer.
+      This requires that you use comtypes 1.4.10 or newer on Windows.
     * Updated documentation
 * 1.2.0
-    * Access MTP devices from Linux
+    * Access MTP devices from Linux with Gnome as desktop environment
 * 1.0.2
     * Fixed a bug when an MTP device doesn't have a userfriendly name
 * 1.0.1